MukhammadSultan-Jurabekov/futuri/README.md

-# FutureBaby - Predict Your Future Child's Appearance
+# FUTURI - Predict Your Future Child's Appearance

-FutureBaby is a simple Python application that allows you to predict what your future child might look like by blending the facial features of two parent images.
+FUTURI is a simple Python application that allows you to predict what your future child might look like by blending the facial features of two parent images.

 ## Features